garbetjie/docker-image-mail-forwarder/README.md

 Docker images for Mail
 ----------------------

-Docker images for sending or relaying email.
+Docker image for sending or relaying email.

 ## Quick start